OpenRockets/web-dev-error-solutions/errors/css/css-challenge-recreate-a-simple-pricing-table/README.md

 # 🐞 CSS Challenge: Recreate a Simple Pricing Table

 This challenge focuses on creating a clean and responsive pricing table using CSS.
-We'll leverage CSS Grid for layout and some basic CSS properties for styling.
-While not explicitly using a framework like Tailwind CSS, the principles can easily be adapted.
+We'll leverage standard CSS3 properties for layout and styling, demonstrating techniques applicable to a wide range of projects.
+No CSS preprocessors like Tailwind CSS will be used in this example to keep the core CSS concepts clear.

-## Description of the Styling
+**Description of the Styling:**

-The goal is to build a pricing table with three pricing tiers: Basic, Pro, and Premium.
-Each tier will have a title, a list of features, a price, and a call-to-action button.
-The design should be responsive, adapting well to different screen sizes.
-The styling will be clean and modern, using a subtle color palette.
+The pricing table will consist of three columns representing different pricing plans (Basic, Pro, Premium).
+Each column will include a plan name, a price, a list of features, and a call-to-action button.
+The styling will emphasize clear visual separation between plans and a clean, modern aesthetic.
+We'll use a combination of flexbox and grid for layout to ensure responsiveness across different screen sizes.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>